On That Note

 Thanoka Wood

-Naturally, I was excited to liberate Amour from its box and admire her in all her fuchsia splendour.
 And visually, she is fabulous.
-The contoured, brilliant pink bottle is striking and statuesque, mercifully deviating from the standard glass brick so many perfumes seem resigned to inhabit.
+The contoured, brilliant pink bottle is striking and statuesque, a delightful deviation from the standard glass brick so many perfumes seem resigned to inhabit.

-Reader, it was not.
+Reader, it did not.

 First Impressions